julien-muke/host-wordpress-aws-ec2-rds-part2/README.md

 ![Image](https://github.com/user-attachments/assets/608730be-a4c1-49b2-9f08-29394916366b)

-Let's test our website
+To test the website, enter your domain name in the URL bar.
+You should be able to see your new WordPress site.

-As shown below, the website is operational, featuring an Amazon Application Load Balancer connected to the domain name through Amazon Route 53, along with a secure SSL certificate.
+🏆 You have successfully set up a WordPress website on AWS.
+It features an Amazon Application Load Balancer connected to the domain name through Amazon Route 53 and a secure SSL certificate.

+## 💰 Cost

+All services used are eligible for the AWS Free Tier.
+However, charges will incur at some point so it's recommended that you shut down resources after completing this tutorial.